TOWNS

 What is a Town?

 A town is a claim on the world.
 It has citizens, a leader, borders that grow on a map, and protections against griefing inside its land.
-Towns can stand alone as Independent Towns, or belong to a nation.
+Towns can stand alone, or belong to a nation.

 The Town Lectern